smileformylove/Post-disaster-rescue-assessment-support-system/README.md

 * color.py: Color the 0/1 mask for demonstration.

 * dfs-construction: Use dfs to create road maps and the weights of roads on the basic of 0/1 mask.
-(But this code is very time-consuming.)
+(But this code is very time-consuming)

-* generate_graph.py: Quickly generate road maps for demonstration (But can not get here ):.)
+* generate_graph.py: Quickly generate road maps for demonstration.
+(But can not get here ):.)

 * floyd-optimized_path: Use floyd algorithm to get final route planning.